Joasss/Joasss/README.md

 - ➕ Join the [QuaBot Discord server](https://discord.quabot.net).
 - 💻 I'm currently working on QuaBot, a multipurpose discord bot.
 - 🎮 I like to game in my free time and when i'm bored.
-- 🔍 I'm always looking to explore new things!
+- 🔍 I'm always looking to explore new things
+- ❌ I am not learning any new languages at the moment.

 ---